 Battlefield 2042 gameplay

-This global conflict is spread out in-game across three multiplayer modes: All-Out Warfare, Hazard Zone, and one that we don’t yet have the name for.
+This global conflict is spread out in-game across three multiplayer modes: All-Out Warfare, Hazard Zone.
 All-Out Warfare will feature 128-player in a Conquest and Breakthrough format.

 Battlefield 2042 specialists

-There’s been a lot of talk about specialists in Battlefield 204, but what exactly are they?
+There’s been a lot of talk about Battlefield 2042 specialists, but what exactly are they?
 Well, these are highly-trained soldiers, who have no country left to fight for, that have specific perks.
 There will be ten at launch, with more to be added during the game’s life cycle.

-Specialists will be able to pick whatever loadout they want, but specific classes will be locked to specific abilities.
+Specialists will be able to pick whatever loadout they want, but their traits and specialities can only be used by them and only them.

 Will Battlefield 2042 have single-player?